-• The label is intended to inform the user about the contents of the fertilizer which, if understood and followed, will result in little to no environmental risk.

-- The fertilizer label may contain:
+- The label is intended to inform the user about the contents of the fertilizer which, if understood and followed, will result in little to no environmental risk. - The fertilizer label may contain: Brand, Grade, Manufacturer's name and address, Guaranteed analysis, "Derived from" statement, and Net weight.

-- o Brand

-- o Grade

-- Manufacturer's name and address

-- o Guaranteed analysis

-- "Derived from" statement

-- Net weight